nios-students/docs/wiki/pr.md

 **Exceptions**

-a) NO FA PCP for stream 2, 3, and 4 meaning **100%** of marks are scored/given during practical exam itelf.
+a) NO FA PCP for stream 2, 3, and 4 meaning **100%** of marks are scored/given during Practical exam itself.

 b) NO FA PCP **marks** for [Vocational subjects](https://nios-students.pages.dev/wiki/FAQ'S.html#what-is-the-two-vocational-sebjects-rule) meaning **100%** of marks is Scored/given during Practical exam.